finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     custodian_account_code = 'custodian_account_code_example' # str | The code of the Custodian Account.
     effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to retrieve the Custodian Account properties.
 Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Custodian Account definition.
 Defaults to returning the latest version of the Custodian Account definition if not specified. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
-These must take the format {domain}/{scope}/{code}, for example 'CustodianAccount/Manager/Id'.
-If no properties are specified, then no properties will be returned. (optional)
+These must take the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'.
+If no property keys are specified, it will return 'IsDefault' and 'RelatedAccounts' properties, if they exist. (optional)

     try:
         # uncomment the below to set overrides at the request level